Einhornhool/100-days-of-code/r1-log.md

 ### R1D10
 Continued with freeCodeCamp.
 Got into javascript.
 I'm really tired so its good I already know the basics of prgramming from learning Python.
 It's fun, I'd like to keep on doing it, but I really can't concetrate anymore.

+### R1D11
+Continued learning JavaScript on freeCodeCamp.
+Learned using the switch statement.